Why Learning Choreography Will Improve Your Dancing

 So the next time you’re faced with learning a new choreography, remember that you’re taking part in a time-honored tradition that keeps legacy alive and will help you dance with confidence, skill, and ease.

-Check out dancers in Salimpour Collectives in Florida, California, and the Czech Republic who perform choreographies from the Suhaila Salimpour Institute of Online Education… and see how they all add their own character and personalities!
+Check out dancers in Salimpour Collectives in Florida and California who perform choreographies from the Suhaila Salimpour Institute of Online Education… and see how they all add their own character and personalities!

 The original blog was published in the Salimpour School blog on 25 Feb 2021